titumozammel/3c-strategic-approach/README.md

 > **Should this recurring operational demand exist at all?**

-3C can help contextualize recurring demand by examining:

-- its Source,
-- its Dependencies,
-- its Constraints.

-Where unnecessary recurring demand is confirmed, OSF provides the broader operating framework for reducing or eliminating it.
+3C contextualizes the demand.

+OSF determines whether unnecessary recurring demand should be challenged.

 Therefore:

-> **3C contextualizes demand.
-OSF challenges unnecessary demand.**
+> **3C contextualizes demand; OSF challenges unnecessary demand.**

+3C does not automatically classify observed demand as unnecessary.

 ---

 # 18. 3C → 5R

-A particularly important relationship is:
+The relationship between 3C and 5R is:

 > **3C = WHERE**
 > **5R = HOW**

-3C identifies the relevant context.
+3C identifies the context requiring attention.

-5R provides a tactical decision hierarchy when recurring operational demand needs to be challenged:
+5R determines the potential disposition:

 > **REMOVE → REDUCE → REPLACE → RE-ENGINEER → RETAIN**

-3C may reveal that a recurring activity requires examination.

-5R may then help determine what should happen to that activity.

-However:
+The relationship is complementary.

-- not every 3C case requires 5R,
+Not every 3C case requires 5R.

-- and not every 5R intervention requires a prior 3C analysis.
+Not every 5R intervention requires prior 3C.

-They are complementary mechanisms, not mandatory sequential stages.
+5R is therefore not a mandatory downstream stage of 3C.

 ---

 # 19. 3C AND CONDITION CHANGE

-3C does not exist to produce insight for its own sake.

-Its purpose is to improve the quality of attention so that appropriate action can be directed toward relevant conditions.
+3C improves the quality of attention so that action can be directed toward relevant conditions.

-The logic is:
+Its core relationship is:

 > **Context → Question → Insight → Attention → Condition Change**

-Condition change may affect:
+Condition change may subsequently affect:

 > **Capacity → Effective Application → Execution → Sustainable Execution Capacity → Sustainable Business Value**

-The exact effect will depend on the condition, intervention, execution quality, and surrounding organizational system.

-Therefore:

-> **3C does not claim that better attention automatically produces better outcomes.**

-The relationship requires appropriate action, execution, learning, and adaptation.
+But 3C does not guarantee those outcomes.

+It creates the possibility for better-directed action.

 ---